mbandreddi/CodeMates6_Fall22/dinner/readme.md

 ## Steps for preparation:
 Preheat the oven to 350 degrees F (175 degrees C).

 Heat a large skillet over medium-high heat.
 Cook and stir ground beef in the hot skillet until browned and crumbly, 8 to 10 minutes.
 Drain and discard grease.
-Stir in spaghetti sauce and simmer over low heat for 5 minutes.
+Stir in spaghetti sauce and simmer for 5 minutes.

 Combine cottage cheese, 2 cups of mozzarella cheese, eggs, 1/2 of the grated Parmesan cheese, dried parsley, salt, and pepper in a large bowl.